mark-wiemer-org/ahkpp/README.md

 ## Language Features

+### IntelliSense

+Supports intelliSense for variables and methods.

 ### Method Symbol
 1. Detech source method as symbol
 2. You can add a comment to the method using a semicolon on the previous line of the method